whiteStainX/when/LIGHT_BRUSH_PLAN.md

 ### Step 5.1: Expand Stroke Lifecycle Controls

 1. Refactor the lifecycle manager so it tracks a configurable maximum stroke count (start with 3–5) instead of a single active stroke.
-Use a lightweight pool or ring buffer so new spawns recycle the oldest fully faded stroke.
+Replace the Phase 4 fade-completion gate with per-stroke fade tracking so multiple strokes can coexist; use a lightweight pool or ring buffer so new spawns recycle the oldest fully faded stroke without reviving ones still visible.
 2. Introduce per-stroke `lifecycle_profile` data that stores lifespan ranges, fade curves, and persistence multipliers.
 Seed these parameters from `features.treble_envelope`, `features.total_energy`, and a dash of randomness so each stroke feels unique.
 3. Implement staggered fade logic: allow a stroke to remain visible beyond its nominal lifespan by blending its brightness with a long tail curve (e.g., exponential with adjustable decay).
 Ensure the stroke only exits once both head and trail brightness values fall below a perceptual threshold.

 ### Step 5.2: Layer-Friendly Rendering Pipeline

 1. Update the rendering loop to sort strokes by age or dynamic intensity so younger, brighter strokes naturally sit "above" older ones when composited on the `ncplane`.
 Confirm the chosen order preserves visual clarity without introducing flicker.
 2. Enhance the Braille painter to support additive color/intensity blending.
-Consider maintaining an off-screen accumulation buffer (e.g., per-cell RGBA or brightness) so overlapping samples compound instead of simply overwriting each other.
+Consider maintaining an off-screen accumulation buffer (e.g., per-cell RGBA or brightness) so overlapping samples compound instead of simply overwriting each other, and note the expected terminal color depth (true color vs. 256-color) to guide palette precision.
 3. Add configurable blend modes (additive, screen, soft-light) and map them to musical cues—e.g., use a more aggressive additive blend during choruses when `features.total_energy` spikes.
+Document a graceful fallback (such as per-cell brightness clamping with single-pass compositing) for environments where the accumulation buffer or higher blend modes prove too costly.
 4. Benchmark render cost with multiple overlapping strokes to ensure frame times stay within target; if necessary, cap trail length dynamically based on `delta_time`.
+Include guidance on profiling both the full accumulation path and the fallback so implementers can decide which pipeline fits their performance budget.

 ### Step 5.3: Expressive Variability in Stroke Geometry